History of Ghana: Politics of the independence movements

 Although political organizations had existed in the British colony, the United Gold Coast Convention (UGCC), founded on 4 August 1947 by educated Ghanaians known as The Big Six, was the first nationalist movement with the aim of self-government "in the shortest possible time."
 It called for the replacement of chiefs on the Legislative Council with educated persons.
 They also demanded that, given their education, the colonial administration should respect them and accord them positions of responsibility.
 In particular, the UGCC leadership criticized the government for its failure to solve the problems of unemployment, inflation, and the disturbances that had come to characterize the society at the end of the war.
 Though they opposed the colonial administration, UGCC members did not seek drastic or revolutionary change.

-Public dissatisfaction with the UGCC expressed itself on February 28, 1948, as a demonstration of ex-servicemen organized by the ex-serviceman's union paraded through Accra.
+Public dissatisfaction with the UGCC expressed itself on 28 February 1948, as a demonstration of ex-servicemen organized by the ex-serviceman's union paraded through Accra.
 To disperse the demonstrators, police fired on them killing three ex-servicemen and wounding sixty.
 Five days of violent disorder followed in Accra in response to the shooting and rioters broke into and looted the shops owned by Europeans and Syrians.
 Rioting also broke out in Kumasi and other towns across the Gold Coast.
 The Big Six including Nkrumah were imprisoned by the British authorities from 12 March to 12 April 1948.

-The police shooting and the resultant riots indicated that the gentlemanly manner in which politics had been conducted by the UGCC was irrelevant in the new post-war world.
-This change in the dynamics of politics of the Gold Coast was not lost on Kwame Nkrumah who broke with the UGCC publicly during its Easter Convention in 1949, and created his Convention People's Party (CPP) on 12 June 1949.
+Kwame Nkrumah broke with the UGCC publicly during its Easter Convention in 1949, and created his Convention People's Party (CPP) on 12 June 1949.
 After his brief tenure with the UGCC, the US- and British-educated Nkrumah broke with the organization over his frustration at the UGCC's weak attempts to solve the problems of the Gold Coast colony by negotiating another new conciliatory colonial constitution with the British colonial authority.
-Unlike the UGCC's call for self-government "in the shortest possible time," Nkrumah and the CPP asked for "self-government now."
-The party leadership identified itself more with ordinary working people than with the UGCC and its intelligentsia, and the movement found support among workers, farmers, youths, and market women.
+Unlike the UGCC's call for self-government "in the shortest possible time," Nkrumah and the CPP asked for "self-government now".
+The party leadership identified itself more with ordinary working people than with the UGCC and its intelligentsia.
 The politicized population consisted largely of ex-servicemen, literate persons, journalists, and elementary school teachers, all of whom had developed a taste for populist conceptions of democracy.
 A growing number of uneducated but urbanized industrial workers also formed part of the support group.
 By June 1949, Nkrumah had a mass following.